 Technology is an integral part of most jobs these days and being knowledgeable about the array of tools available is essential to acing any interview.
 Whatever your preference is for management tools like Asana, Trello or Basecamp, be ready to talk about any specific software mentioned in the job listing.
 Address both strengths and weaknesses of the tools you've worked with.

-As suggested by recruiting firm Robert Half, explain how these technical tools are beneficial to the business.
+Explain how these technical tools are beneficial to the business.
 This includes tracking progress, improving communication, and allowing easy collaboration between staff regardless of their location.

 9. 'How many bottles of shampoo are used in hotels around the world?'